 Certain properties in this specification specify the location of a file.
 SARIF represents a file location with a fileLocation object.
 The most important member of a fileLocation object is its uri property (§3.4.2).
 If the uri property contains a relative reference (the term used in [RFC 3986] for what is commonly called a “relative URI”), the uriBaseId property (§3.4.3) can sometimes be used to resolve the relative reference to an absolute URI.

 uri property

-General

-A fileLocation object SHALL contain a property named uri whose value is a string containing a URI reference (the term used in [RFC3986] to describe either an absolute URI or a relative reference).
+A fileLocation object SHALL contain a property named uri whose value is a string containing a URI (§3.10) that specifies the location of the file.